oracle-livelabs/pts/ai-vector-search-rag/introduction/introduction.md

 How is this workshop different from other workshops?
 During this workshop you only need an Autonomous Database instance, it can be a Free Tier one, and you will import an APEX application that has all the components you need to run AI Vector Search and Retrieval-augmented generation (RAG) written in simple SQL and PL/SQL code that you can modify to understand how it works.

+Oracle APEX is the world's most popular enterprise low-code application platform that enables you to build scalable, secure web and mobile apps, with world-class features, that can be deployed anywhere – cloud or on premises.
+Using APEX, developers can quickly develop and deploy compelling apps that solve real problems and provide immediate value.
+You don't need to be an expert in a vast array of technologies to deliver sophisticated solutions.
+Focus on solving the problem and let APEX take care of the rest.

 Estimated Workshop Time: 120 minutes.

 ### About AI Vector Search